The Testing Center is located in Rundell Hall Room 211 (second floor) and assists students, faculty members, and the community, by providing:

 - Pearson VUE: Lee College is now a Pearson VUE-Authorized Test Center.
-For a complete list of tests and to register, go to http://www.pearsonvue.com/programs/.
+For a complete list of tests and to register, see http://www.pearsonvue.com/programs/.

-- Students with Disabilities requiring additional test time or specialized testing may test in the Testing Center.
+- Students with disabilities who require additional test time or specialized testing may test in the Testing Center.
 For this accommodation, students should first contact Disability Services.